 Sapporo Travel Guide

-The most remarkable thing about the northern Japanese island of Hokkaido, and its capital city Sapporo, is the contrast in temperatures between winter and summer.
+The most remarkable thing about the northern Japanese island of Hokkaido and its capital city Sapporo, is the contrast in temperatures between winter and summer.
 Sapporo, site of the 1972 Winter Olympics, is a favourite ski destination with temperatures plummeting well below freezing in December and January - the lowest ever recorded was in January 1945, when the mercury dropped to -11ºF (-24ºC).
-Summer time, however, sees daytime highs of above 86ºF (30ºC), although evenings and mornings remain cool and pleasant.
+Summer, however, sees daytime highs of above 86ºF (30ºC), although evenings and mornings are cooler.

 Become our Sapporo Travel Expert

 We are looking for contributors for our Sapporo travel guide.
 If you are a local, a regular traveller to Sapporo or a travel professional with time to contribute and answer occasional forum questions, please contact us.